I am sharing with you today my best tips on how to make a small bathroom look larger in my parents’ bathroom makeover!

 Use one material across an entire wall.

-We’ll begin with my favorite wall: the subway tile wall!
+We’ll begin with my favorite wall: the white subway tile wall!
 My parents wanted to make this small bathroom look as big as possible.
 One way they achieved this was to cover one entire wall from top to bottom with subway tile.
 Many people think that they can only cover the shower in tile, but covering the entire wall gives one seamless and unified look.
 There are no changes in materials or color, which makes the wall seem larger.
 The tile continues around the corner in the shower surrounding the shower on all three sides.

 Use a glass shower door.

-Another way they made this space appear larger was by removing the tub completely and going with glass doors for the shower.
-It’s not about how far the feet can walk, it’s how far the eye can travel, and with a glass shower door, the eye can travel much further.
+Another way they made this bathroom space appear larger was by removing the tub completely and going with glass doors for the shower.
+It’s not about how far the feet can walk, it’s how far the eye can travel, and with a clear glass shower door, the eye can travel much further.
 As an added bonus, you can see the shower head and faucet.

 As you can see, the bathtub, surround, and outdated shower doors really took up a lot of room, and prevented the eye from being able to travel all the way to the back of the room.
-This made the bathroom look smaller than it really was.
+This made the bathroom look much smaller than it really was.

 Use accessories that are properly scaled to the space.

 The details and accessories in this space are spot-on!
-My mom chose a cottage-style for this bathroom that suits this lake house perfectly.
+My mom chose a sweet cottage-style for this bathroom that suits this lake house perfectly.
 She had to hunt down a smaller mirror that would not overwhelm the space and would be the right scale for the small vanity below.
 I love her choice of swivel mirror and the cute fixture above it.

 Use Open Shelves instead of a cabinet over the toilet.